-The position property specifies what type of positioning method is used to determine an element’s position on the page.
-Once you set the position property of an element, you can adjust the positioning by setting the top, bottom, left, and right properties.
+The position property determines an element’s position on the page.
+Once you set an element's position, you can make adjust to the top, bottom, left, and right properties.

 An element with relative positioning can overlap other elements without affecting their position or interrupting the normal document flow.

 Two other things happen when you use relative position on an element:

 To remove an element from the normal document flow, absolute position is a great option.
 The position of an absolute element isn’t affected by other elements and doesn’t affect the position of other elements.